gimite/google-drive-ruby/doc/authorization.md

 # Authorization

-There are multiple ways for authorization, based on whom your code access Google Drive on behalf of.
+There are multiple ways for authorization, based on whom your code access Google Drive on behalf of:

+* On behalf of you (command line authorization)
+* On behalf of the user who accesses your web app (web based authorization)
+* On behalf of no existing users (service account)

 ## On behalf of you (command line authorization)